workergnome/collection-faces/README.md

-# The Faces of the Collection

 ![](faces_of_cmoa.png)

-Developed as part of the [Carnegie Museum of Art's Hackathon](http://www.cmoa.org/hackathon), this is a application that uses the CMOA dataset to download all of the images in the collection, detect faces in the artwork, and then generate a single image containing of all of the faces within the collection.
+Developed as part of the [Carnegie Museum of Art's Hackathon](http://www.cmoa.org/hackathon), this is (to use the word *loosely*) an application that uses the CMOA dataset to download all of the images in the collection, detect faces in the artwork, and then generate a single image containing of all of the faces within the collection.

-This repository contains code in several languages, but is designed to be cloned within the ``apps/myApps/`` directory within an installation of openFrameworks, installed on OSX.
-It will likely work on other environments, but you may have to adjust things as needed.
+This repository contains code in several languages, including C++, Javascript, and Ruby, but is designed to be cloned within the ``apps/myApps/`` directory of an installation of openFrameworks (v.0.9), installed on OSX.
+It will likely work on other environments, but you may have to adjust things from this readme.

-## Software Used:
+## Some of the Software Used:

 * [openFrameworks](http://openframeworks.cc)
 * [OpenCV](http://opencv.org)